feliperama/counter_api/README.md

 ### Assumptions made
 The main assumption is that the current_int is a Global Counter.
 This means that any user of the api which makes changes at this counter will be perceived by any other user.

+The UI for this API will have the following features:
+* Sign up: For any user of the API/UI is necessary to register to be able to get tokens to use the API.
+* Sign in: When the user is sign in at the UI it will be redirect to a page with the Token to use the API and with a list of all CURL commands possible to be used.
+* Each API token expires after 1 week.

 ### Shortcuts/Compromises made
-On the API side, on the session controller, I made a simple signin where the consumers (frontend, curl commands) send a plain text email and password in a json payload for authentication.
+On the API side, on the session controller, I made signin where the consumers (frontend, curl commands) send their email and password in a json payload for authentication.
 This was made to not overcomplicate the client, but is NOT product ready.
 For me, the best way to do this would be using something like a digest authentication, or at least a basic http authentication.

+Also note that there is a .env in the source code.
+I had to let there to make possible to test Facebook login locally on Docker, but I would never let any secret key in a source code in a real world scenario.

 ### Stretch goals attempted
 I tried all the stretched goals, as also added a new one that I think is important:
 1. _"Build a UI for the service, especially the account creation functionality."_
     * I made this integrated in the same rails application, so I could reuse the authentication functionalities in both API and UI.
+    * Added bootstrap to improve the design and also to improve any new page for the application in the future.
     * When you open the app link, you will be requested to sign_up or sign_in.
     * When you are sign_in, it will be prompeted a page showing your email, the Token to be used in your API requests and also the curl commands to facilitate your tests.
 2. _"Allow sign up using OAuth"_